fhollenbach/Polisci209_2018/pages/syllabus.md

 ### COURSE STRUCTURE & REQUIREMENTS:

 The class will meet three times a week on Monday, Wednesday, and Friday.
 Classes will not simply be lecture based.
-We will cover programming, examples, and go over problem sets.
-This class will cover a variety of (complicated) concepts.
+We will cover programming, examples, and do in class exercises.
+This class will cover a variety of
+(complicated) concepts.
 Generally concepts will first be covered in the readings and we will go over specific applications and your questions on these concepts in class. __It is therefore important for you to do